The Highlights of Putin’s Federal Assembly Address

-Against a backdrop of falling approval ratings and a faltering economy, Russian President Vladimir Putin focused much of his attention on domestic issues in his annual address to the Federal Assembly on Wednesday.
+Against a backdrop of falling approval ratings and a faltering economy, Russian President Vladimir Putin began his annual address to the Federal Assembly on Wednesday with an emphasis on domestic issues.

-Speaking at Gostiny Dvor to 2,000 senior government officials, he focused on questions of internal economic and social development, before focusing his attention on Russia’s new missile program in light of the U.S. withdrawal from the INF.
+Speaking at Gostiny Dvor to 2,000 senior government officials, he focused on questions of internal economic and social development, before discussing Russia’s new missile program in light of the U.S. withdrawal from the INF.

 Here is a selection of highlights from the address: